sungsoo-ahn/2025/_posts/2025-04-28-unlearning-pitfalls.md

     </div>
 </div>
 <div class="caption">
-  Sequential unlearning tasks often experience a surge in forget accuracy for earlier unlearning targets, as seen in multiple diffusion model (DM) methods<d-cite key="zhang2024unlearncanvas"></d-cite>.
+  Sequential unlearning tasks often experience a surge in forget accuracy for earlier unlearning targets, as seen in multiple diffusion model methods in the UnlearnCanvas benchmark<d-cite key="zhang2024unlearncanvas"></d-cite>.
 </div>

 **Implication**: Fake unlearning introduces instability in sequential unlearning tasks, risking recovery of forgotten knowledge with each subsequent unlearning operation.